The Loneliness of Carrying What Few Can Imagine

 The Dream of Quiet

-What I long for is not grand.
+What I really want is not grand.

-What I want is quiet.
+What I want is peace and quiet.

-Silence that reverberates through my soul.
+Silence that reverberates through my soul and caresses my mind.

-Afternoons where the miracle of bees heavy with pollen is enough to fill me.
+Mornings where I wake not into dread but into curiosity, afternoons where the miracle of bees inside my sunflowers heavy with pollen is enough to fill me with joy.

-Of a world slowed to the rhythm of nature, where nothing is urgent but everything is alive.
+I dream of the sound of leaves rustling in the evening breeze, of the stillness of a book resting open in my lap, of breathing in beauty and exhaling wonder, of a world slowed to the rhythm of nature, where nothing is urgent but everything is alive.

 Survival as Creation

-People may never understand how hard it is that I do what I do every day.
+People may never understand how hard it is that I do what I do every day, they may never see the invisible war behind each blog post, the cost behind each plan.

-It is not the absence of death.
+Survival is not passive, it is not the absence of death.

-Every garden I’ve planted, every star I’ve reached for, is proof that I refused to be reduced to one night’s horror.
+Every sentence I’ve written is a brushstroke of defiance, every project I’ve imagined is a sculpture carved from pain, every garden I’ve planted in the winter, every star I’ve reached for, is proof that I refused to be reduced to one night’s horror.

 The Beacon

-So I will keep writing.
+So I will keep writing…as if I would ever stop.

-I have refused to let darkness claim me.
+But in truth, I have already done what matters: I have refused to let darkness claim me.

 And in that act, I am never entirely alone.